 Mercury in fish is a severe concern for seafood lovers, but don’t let it hook you into giving up your love for seafood.

-Let’s learn more about mercury so you can make informed choices about the seafood you eat.
+Let’s learn more about which fish are high in mercury so you can make informed choices about the seafood you eat.
 Let’s discover the natural and human sources of mercury, mercury levels in wild and farm-raised fish, safe consumption levels, and alternative omega-3 fatty acids.

 So, come along for the ride, and let’s make sure you enjoy the health benefits of eating fish while reducing the risks.